 If you cannot access the data stored on EXT volume you can try to use a EXT reader - special data recovery software which is able to read data from EXT.

-If EXT filesystem was used in a NAS, you need to pull the disks out.
+If EXT filesystem was used in a NAS, you need to pull the disks out and connect them to a PC.
 Important: do not forget to label the member disks so that you can reconstruct

 the initial configuration.
 Then you need:

-- launch the software and select EXT device either in Linux MD RAID or Linux LVM sections,
+- Launch the software and select EXT device.
+If your recover data from a NAS, the needed volume will be displayed under Linux MD RAID or Linux LVM sections.

 with the EXT recovery result you can start to copy data.